angular/angular/aio/content/guide/testing-components-scenarios.md

 ## Component binding

-In the example app, the `BannerComponent` presents static title text in the HTML template.
+In the example application, the `BannerComponent` presents static title text in the HTML template.

 After a few changes, the `BannerComponent` presents a dynamic title by binding to the component's `title` property like this.